 3. Communicate openly and honestly

 Whether you’re the patient, a spouse or family member or friend, it’s critical to be true to your feelings.
 “Be open and honest while balancing this with compassion and empathy for each other.
-Remember that communicating is not just about talking, but about listening,” says Sullivan.
+Remember that communicating is not just about talking, but about listening,” says the mind-body therapist.
 “Even if you disagree, try to hear the other person and remember that treatment decisions are ultimately in the hands of the patient.
 Be respectful of decisions and mindful that these decisions aren’t easy to make.”

 4. Take a break

 Sometimes tensions rise when you’re discussing cancer treatment.
 When this happens, suggest to your family that you take a break and determine when to resume the conversation.
 “I suggest deciding on a code word ahead of time.
 If tensions get too high, use the code word to signify needing a short break to diffuse the situation.
 Decide when to resume conversation, even if it’s the next day.
-Breaks can often help with gaining clarity,” says Sullivan.
+Breaks can often help with gaining clarity,” says the mind-body therapist.

 5. Nominate a Spokesperson